flecoqui/projects/_posts/2017-05-18-Mandarine.md

 Once all the parameters are ready click on the button "Connect" to establish the connection with your backend:
 ![](/images/2017-05-18-Mandarine/ui-1.png)

-#### Updload the audio and video assets
+#### Upload the audio and video assets
-Once the applicaiton is connected, the first step consists in uploading video or audio assets on your backend in Azure.
+Once the application is connected, the first step consists in uploading video or audio assets on your backend in Azure.

 ![](/images/2017-05-18-Mandarine/1-architecture-step-2.png)